 We took our vehicle for a scenic drive on the Sandía Crest Highway National Scenic Byway (NM state road 536) in our ascent to the Sandía summit.
 From the “big I” (I-25/I-40 junction), it’s 23 kilometres (14 miles) east to exit 175 at Tijeras for state highway 14.
 Then it’s north 9 kilometres (6 miles) on NM-14 to San Antonio.
 A left turn makes west onto NM-536, where the Scenic Byway climbs into the Cibola National Forest, with the narrow winding road opening up to ponderosa pines and conifers, and changing to fir and spruce at higher elevations.

 At Sandía Crest, the elevation is 3255 metres (10678 feet): we’re over two miles above sea level, and about one mile above the city itself.
 We’ve been at altitude for just over 24 hours, but steep sections and stairs make us acutely aware of the thin air.
-There’s only two-thirds of the atmosphere at this altitude compared to the atmosphere at sea-level*.
+There’s one-third less atmosphere at this altitude compared to the atmosphere at sea-level#.
 Remembering lessons learned when I used to spend nights at telescopes on mountain summits, we step inside the visitor center for a look and to ease our breathing.
-Securing our hats and jackets, we go back outside and wait for the sunset; temperatures drop and wind speeds pick up.
-Western skies fade, as eastern skies turn purple into darkness.
+Securing our hats and jackets, we go back outside and wait for the sunset; temperatures drop and the breeze picks up.
+Western skies fade, as eastern skies transform from purple into darkness.

 Sandía Crest and the upper station for the Sandía Peak Tramway are at different locations along the ridge.
 From the upper tramway station to the crest proper is a 3-kilometre (1.8-mile) hike on trail #130S (South Crest Trail).